flempriere/SedgewickAlgorithmsInC/Chapter2/index.md

 # Exercises

 ## [Exercise 2.1](./Exercises/Ex2_1/unionFind.py)

+**Problem Statement**

-*Translate the programs in Chapter 1 to another programming language, and answer Exercise 1.22 for your implementations*
+Translate the programs in Chapter 1 to another programming language, and answer Exercise 1.22 for your implementations

+**Solution**

 For simplicity we have reimplemented [Exercise 1.22](../Chapter1/index.md#exercise-122) and the underlying [Program 1.4](../Chapter1/index.md#program-14) in python.
 We have additionally compared the average time it takes both implementations to run.